Saturday, December 19, 2015

 Post Consumption Impression – 1.00 out of 3 mugs

 This brew is just not to my liking.
 I am still trying to figure out the almost rancid aftertaste.
 The second brew was actually enjoyable.
-While it had a commercial style carbonation, it was lacked in the preferred vanilla flavor, I was impressed by the second bottle to go from a 1 to a 2.
+While it had a commercial style carbonation, it lacked in the preferred vanilla flavor, I was impressed by the second bottle to go from a 1 to a 2.

 Would I recommend this at Second try a 7 - initial 4.25 out of 12 mugs?